masterj3y/asam-task/README.md

-This project serves as an assessment to evaluate programming proficiency for ASAM
+This project serves as an assessment to evaluate programming proficiency for ASAM. ***This project is written using the Bun runtime.
+For ease of running the application, if Bun is not installed on your operating system, you can use the deployment method with Docker or Kubernetes.***

 ## Features

 1. **Authentication:**